pmcgoohan/targeting-zero-mev/content-layer.md

 ### Shufflers and Shuffler Queue

 The job of the shuffler queue is to order transactions fairly by randomizing their positions within each chunk.
-This does not mean, for example, that the entire transaction order within an eth2 block will be randomized together.
-Transactions will only be randomized within the latency window of a picker set, which will usually be much shorter (perhaps every 1.2 secs vs every 12 secs).
+This does not mean, for example, that the entire transaction order within an eth2 block is randomized together.
+Transactions are only randomized within the latency window of a picker set, which is usually much shorter (perhaps every 1.4 secs vs every 12 secs).

-The result is to randomize order where the true order is uncertain, and to preserve order where we are sure of it.
-This is ideal.
-We have just fixed the gross inefficiencies of HFT as a side effect of decentralization.
+The result is to randomize order where the true order is statistically uncertain, and to preserve order where we are statistically sure of it.
+We have just fixed the gross inefficiencies of HFT as a side effect of decentralization (see Latency Window).

 Before starting work on their allocated chunk, a shuffler waits for the transaction data to arrive.
 This comes in the form of a MsgPickerChunk from the printer containing their chunk number (chunk numbers match one to one between the picker and shuffler queues, although the queues run independently).

 Having received this message and having seen that every other shuffler has committed to some entropy (MsgCommit) and that their vaults have confirmed this commitment (MsgVaultCommit), the shuffler publishes a message revealing their entropy (MsgReveal).
 We’ve skipped a bit here, but don’t worry... we’ll come back to this.
-For now just know that by this time all shufflers will have committed to some entropy known only to them which they now reveal to the world.
+For now just know that by this time all shufflers have committed to some entropy known only to them which they now reveal to the world.

 The printer waits for either: